hatem-elsheref/laravel-multi-language/README.md

-# Create Multo Language System With Your Own Code #
+# Create Multi Language System With Your Own Code #

 There Are Many Ways To Built System With Multi Language you can use macamera backage as a default package to manage youe locales or this code
 ### What is this repository for? ###